ziadsalama95/amazon-web-scraping/README.md

 ### Usage

 Run the Jupyter notebook `main.ipynb` to start the web scraping process.
-The results will be stored in a list of dictionaries.
+The results will be stored in a CSV file.

 ### Functions